Nurture leads to maximize revenue.

 Just look at these stats and let the numbers do the talking:

-- Companies that use marketing automation to nurture prospects experience as much as a 451-percent increase in qualified leads.
+- Companies that use marketing automation to nurture prospects experience whether customers or recruits, for visitors as much as a 451-percent increase in qualified leads.

 - B2B marketers who implement marketing automation increase sales pipeline contribution by an average of 10 percent.